 That is not a bad reflection to find the time to sit down, be still and think on these things.

 The Fourth of July should, as we grow older, often bring a tear to the eyes.
-It happens whether it is at a kids' baseball game when the tinny public address sound systems plays that old worn out tape of the Star Spangled Banner.
-Or, do we shed a tear when we see that crippled veteran hobbling along at the grocery store with his service cap proudly perched on his aging, bald head.
+It happens at a kids' baseball game when the tinny public address sound system plays that old worn out tape of the Star Spangled Banner.
+Or, do we shed a tear when we see that crippled veteran out hobbling along at the grocery store with his service cap proudly perched on his aging, bald head.